alexheuris/sign-up/readme.md

 ## Running

+This step requires that the solution has been restored and published (see above).
 Ensure that docker has access to at least 4GB of RAM for the MSSQL container.

 From the project root, run:
 ```
 docker-compose up
 ```